Create an NFS server on Oracle Linux

 Where

-is the IP address of the server instance used earlier in this tutorial.Test access to the NFS share.
+is the hostname or IP address of the NFS server instance.Test access to the NFS share.

 Root Squashing

-Try changing permissions on a file in the NFS share from the client instance.
+Try changing permissions on a file in the NFS share from ol-node-02.

 sudo chmod 766 /nfs-mount/shared-text.txt